“Think lightly of yourself and deeply of the world.”

 Additionally, I am a competitive Muay Thai, Mixed Martial Arts, and Brazilian Jiu Jitsu athlete.

-As a lifelong learner, I am continuously enhancing my professional competencies across disciplines, cultures, research and training opportunities both here and abroad.
+I am continuously enhancing my professional competencies across disciplines, cultures, research and training opportunities both here and abroad.

 I specialize in one-on-one, semi-private, and group coaching.